The Parsha in a Nutshell

 Around the Shabbat Table

 - Where do you think morality comes from?
-If God did not give us a morale framework through the Torah, do you think humanity would be able to work it out for themselves?
+If God did not give us a moral framework through the Torah, do you think humanity would be able to work it out for themselves?

-- Noah is compared unfavorably to Abraham who did try and save those condemned (Sodom and Gomorroh) as opposed to Noah who just obeyed God’s command and saved himself and his family by building an ark.
+- Noach is compared unfavourably to Avraham who did try and save those condemned (Sodom and Amorroh) as opposed to Noach who just obeyed God’s command and saved himself and his family by building an ark.
 Do you think this is fair?

 - Why do you think the first 11 chapters of Genesis tells us these four stories and explores these four kinds of responsibility?